ArwenQin/Facade-Pattern/README.md

-# Facade-Pattern
+# building.Facade-Pattern
-This is a simple building management software, which is a Facade Pattern implementation example
+This is a simple building management software, which is a building.Facade Pattern implementation example